In Commemoration of September 11th

 When we finished, I said my goodbyes to Bruce and the Bergdorf staff with a smile on my face, and left the store.
 When my feet hit the pavement I immediately sensed that something was amiss.

 It was my doorman who shared the news.
 The twin towers had been hit.
 Our world was crumbling.
-My thoughts immediately went to my girls - they were in school, at Lycée Francois and Horace Mann.
-I went to pick them up, along with a few of their friends whose parents couldn’t get there.
+My thoughts immediately went to my girls - they were in school, at Lycée Francais and Horace Mann in Riverdale.
+I rushed to pick them up, along with a few of their friends whose parents couldn’t get there.
 Upon returning to the city we found it barricaded, no one was allowed in or out.
 A friend in Scarsdale took us in and we spent the night on the floor, huddled together, ripe with fear and uncertainty.

 I will never forget that day.
 It was an unreal juxtaposition of emotions.
 That morning, a much-admired contemporary had taken time out of his day for me and my designs.
-He had placed value in my designs which are intrinsically tied to who I am.
-It was a defining moment in my career.
+He had placed value in my designs which are intrinsically tied to who I am, a defining moment in my career.
 Yet I just could not stop the anger in my heart, asking myself "Why?" over and over again.

-In the grand scheme, my story of September 11, 2001 is not noteworthy.
-Everyone has a vivid recollection of that day forever etched in their minds.
-But as a designer whose future was inexorably altered that day - by Bruce, by madmen on a plane - I feel it’s a story to be shared.
+In the grand scheme, my story of September 11, 2001 is obviously not noteworthy.
+Everyone has a vivid recollection of where they were on that day forever etched in their minds.
+But as a designer whose future was inexorably altered that day - by Bruce, and by madmen on a plane - I feel it’s a story to be shared.

 I received a call one month later from Bruce Boyer, confirming that Departures loved the story.
 The three page article came out in May of 2002.
-It was an amazing feeling, yet each time I read it I’m reminded of the anger and sorrow I felt that day.
+It was an amazing feeling, yet each time I read it I was reminded of the anger and sorrow I felt that day.